Adarsh2904/IBM-KEYLOGGER---INTERNSHIP/README.md

 # IBM KEYLOGGER - INTERNSHIP
- python code to record the keystroke
+ 1.python code to record the keystroke

- It has two buttons for start and stop
+ 2.It has two buttons for start and stop

- The keylogs are stored in logs.json
+ 3.The keylogs are stored in logs.json

+# Required modules
+tkinter

+pynput

+keyboard

+json

+threading

+# Python 3.11.3